Hill: Ailsa Craig

 Path through the bracken:

-Beyond the horizontal section, there is another short steepish section.
-The going is nice and easy after this.
+Beyond the horizontal section there is another short steepish section.
+Beyond it

 Path heading steeply upwards: